-It is known that errors and inconsistencies do occur in the International Release of SNOMED CT® on the system level as well as on the term level.
+It is known that errors and inconsistencies occur in the International Release of SNOMED CT® at both the system level as well as at the term level.
 Participants in the translation process will undoubtedly identify a number of these.

 The translation project should provide a mechanism to document these errors or inconsistencies during the translation process and to clarify the methods and tools for reporting back to the IHTSDO.
-The IHTSDO request submission system should be used for reporting.
-These guidelines recommend the use of the template for request submission to report on inconsistencies in the International Release of SNOMED CT®.
+These guidelines recommend the use of the IHTSDO request submission process and request submission template for reporting any anomalies and inconsistencies found in the International Release of SNOMED CT®.